As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 - In a medium size bowl, whisk together the butter, oil, egg, extracts, and sugar until combined.
 Set aside.

-- In a large bowl, toss together the flour, baking powder, and salt.
-Add the wet ingredients to the dry ingredients and gently mix with a large wooden spoon or sturdy rubber spatula until everything is combined.
+- Add the wet ingredients to the dry ingredients and gently mix with a large wooden spoon or sturdy rubber spatula until everything starts to come together.
+Mixture will be crumbly.
+This is ok.
+It will come together in the next step.

 - Check out this Instagram reel to see how I make my biscotti.
 Turn dough out onto lightly floured baking sheet and, with floured hands, pat dough into a rectangle about 1/2" thick.
 My rectangle was 6" wide and 7 and 1/2" long (using a ruler or a ruled silicone baking mat is helpful here).
 Brush with egg wash.

 - Bake dough slab for 20-22 minutes, or until the top and sides of the slab are lightly browned.
 Remove from the oven, but do not turn off the heat.
 Place baking sheet on a wire rack and allow to cool for 10 minutes.